 I bought my first Camelbak when I was 20 years old and took it on many adventures.
 I loved it but got rid of it when I became a young mother and traded it out for a baby carrier.
 Now that my baby is 8 years old, I’m hoping to get one for my next birthday or Christmas.

-I want the Camelbak H.A.W.G., the exact same model I use to own.
+I want the Camelbak H.A.W.G., the exact same model I used to own.
 Here’s why.
 Camelbak has taken an already amazing backpack and made it better!
 The 3-liter bladder now sits at the bottom of the pack on your hips to help with your stability and comfort.
 There is also a magnetized clip to keep the waterspout in place.
 There are 17 pockets and tons of storage space.
 I like to pack light, but I love that this bag has the space for me to pack an extra pair of shoes (Zion Narrow’s anyone?) and a jacket on top of the usual things I take hiking.

 This is a mountain biking backpack, but I can’t imagine one made for hiking would be any better.
 It has a padded back and straps and even a waterproof cover you can put on should it start to rain.
 You’ll love being able to get a drink without having to pull out a water bottle every time.
 The Camelbak Mule is another great option.